-Co-hosted by George Norwood and Roz Rice, the half-hour program explores the interesting stories and people of southern Illinois and the surrounding region.
+WSIU InFocus explores the interesting stories and people of southern Illinois and the surrounding region.
 The series examines a variety of topics which include: arts and education, family and community, regional history, cultural identity, and news and public affairs.

 On the Next Episode of WSIU InFocus: